-Today’s recipe isn’t flashy, but it’s very good and definitely worth trying — especially if you have some top quality cocoa powder on hand.
-I happened to have a can of Scharffen Berger natural cocoa powder which I brought back from San Francisco, and this recipe put it to good use.
+One Bowl Brownies aren't flashy, but they are very good and definitely worth trying -- especially if you have some top quality cocoa powder on hand.
+I happened to have a can of Scharffen Berger natural cocoa powder which I brought back from San Francisco.
+This recipe put it to good use.
 The one bowl brownies are rich and kind of chewy – not too fudgy and not too cakey either.
-Plus, they’re sturdy enough to be wrapped individually for bake sales or lunch boxes.
+Plus they’re sturdy enough to be wrapped individually for bake sales or lunch boxes.
 I will definitely make these again.

 One Bowl Cocoa Brownies

 - 12 T. unsalted butter 1 ½ sticks or 6 oz/170 grams

 - 1 ⅔ cups granulated sugar (320 grams)

 - 1 ½ teaspoons vanilla extract